Keith (singer)

-James Barry Keefer (born May 17, 1949), better known by his stage name Keith, is an American vocalist.
+James Barry Keefer (born May 17, 1949), known professionally as Keith, is an American vocalist.
 His best known song was "98.6" which reached No. 7 on Billboard Hot 100 in 1966.
 He legally changed his name to Bazza Keefer in 1988, in memory of his mother.

 Early life

-James Barry Keefer was born on May 17, 1949 in Philadelphia, Pennsylvania, United States.
+James Barry Keefer was born on May 17, 1949, in Philadelphia, Pennsylvania, United States.

 Career

 Early days

 Keefer earned his first recording contract with Columbia Records.
 When Jerry Ross moved across to Mercury Records he took Keefer with him, and the singer soon appeared in the Billboard Hot 100 chart, with his 1966 solo single, "Ain't Gonna Lie".

 Chart success

-He is best remembered for his hit "98.6"; the recording was issued on the Mercury Records label, and reached No. 24 in the UK Singles Chart in 1967.
-It was considerably better received in his homeland – the single reached No. 7, and remained for 14 weeks in the bestsellers in the Billboard Hot 100 chart.
+He is best remembered for his one-hit wonder hit "98.6"; which was listed on the Billboard Hot 100 chart for 14 weeks in 1966-7, peaking at number 7 for two weeks, and finishing at number 79 on the 1967 year-end chart.
+It also peaked at number 6 in Canada, number 24 in the UK Singles Chart, and number 25 in Australia.
 It sold over one million copies worldwide, earning a gold disc.
 The track was written by Tony Powers (lyrics) and George Fischoff (music), arranged by Joe Renzetti, and was produced by Jerry Ross.

-Its title relates to the normal human body temperature in degrees Fahrenheit.
+98.6 refers to the body's normal temperature expressed in Fahrenheit.

 His debut album, 98.6/Ain't Gonna Lie, was also issued on the Mercury label.